Why DBT Helps You Understand Your Emotions

 Many people see emotions as a problem—something to control, ignore, or get rid of.
 But emotions actually serve an essential purpose:

-- They Motivate Us – Fear pushes us to escape danger.
+- Emotions Motivate Us – Fear pushes us to escape danger.
 Love helps us form connections.
 Anger helps us set boundaries.

-- They Communicate to Others – Tears show pain.
+- Emotions Also Help Us Communicate with Others – Tears show pain.
 Laughter invites connection.
 A frustrated sigh might signal someone to back off.

-- They Give Us Information – A sinking gut feeling might mean something isn’t right.
+- They Offer Important Information – A sinking gut feeling might mean something isn’t right.
 A flash of irritation might show a boundary is being crossed.

 When we understand what emotions are trying to tell us, we can work with them instead of feeling trapped by them.